The Art of Shredding

 "The Art of Shredding" is a song by the American heavy metal band Pantera.
-It was released in 1990 on their sixth studio album Cowboys from Hell, and is the twelfth and final song on the album.
+It was released in 1990 on their fifth studio album Cowboys from Hell, and is the twelfth and final song on the album.

 Background

 The song was composed in the key of D minor.
-Vocalist Phil Anselmo's voice ranges in pitch from Bb4 to G6.
+Vocalist Phil Anselmo's voice ranges in pitch from Bb3 to G5.
 "The Art of Shredding" is an example of Pantera changing sound from their 1980s glam metal style.

 It was the first song that Pantera wrote for the album.

 Reception

 In the book The Rough Guide to Rock, Peter Buckley wrote that the song's riffs gave Metallica "a run for their money".

 Metal Hammer ranked "The Art of Shredding" the 23rd best Pantera song.
 They wrote: "An avalanche of jagged, churning riffs met Anselmo's rallying cry of 'It's only emotion!' and metal was noisily reborn."